PumasAI-Labs/Bayesian-Workshop/README.md

 # Pumas Bayesian Workshop

-These are the slides for the Pumas Bayesian Workshop.
+These are the slides and code for the Pumas Bayesian Workshop.

 Double your think time!